 How Dickies Became the Uniform of Skaters

 During the late '80s and early '90s, Dickies had started to attract the skate community to their brand.
-This was because the clothing was inexpensive, hard-wearing and had a sense of authenticity.
+This was because the clothing was inexpensive, hard-wearing, and had a sense of authenticity.
 It became the perfect attire to skate in and therefore became somewhat of a uniform among skaters.

 The popularity of Dickies workwear led to other unconventional brands, such as North Face, attracting a larger market.
 The workwear industry owes a lot to skaters, as it was the skaters that helped push the clothing to the next level.
-Dickies recognised this and began to release clothing that was targeted towards skaters whilst retaining its signature patriotism.
+Dickies recognized this and began to release clothing that was targeted toward skaters whilst retaining its signature patriotism.
 Dickies was the American dream of clothing, and this gave the brand further appeal.

 Reinvention and Collaboration